 This massive market is ready for disruption.
-New technology developed in the last few years is making it possible to revolutionize business travel by offering companies a consumer-grade online booking experience.
+New technology developed in the last few years is making it possible to revolutionize business travel by offering companies a consumer-grade online booking experience and accessible pricing.
 Why call your corporate travel agent when you can book for yourself in a tool designed for businesses?
 Soon, everyone will be asking this question.
 In the next two to three years, the question won’t be “Should I use business travel management software?” it will be “Which one should I use?”

 Here are the problems that travel management software can solve:

-- Difficulty enforcing travel policy
+- Difficulty enforcing a company’s business travel program

 - Lack of visibility into travel spend